National Intelligence Coordinating Agency: History

 On March 6, 2007, President Arroyo signed Republic Act No. 9372, also known as the Human Security Act of 2007, which designates the NICA as the Secretariat of the Anti-Terrorism Council (ATC).

 In 2011, Juan Ponce Enrile challenged President Aquino to declassify intelligence files from the former NISA.

 In 2018, then-House of Representatives Majority Floor Leader Rodolfo Fariñas filed House Bill No. 7111, also known as the Foreign Electronic Surveillance Act.
 The bill would have allowed NICA agents to covertly conduct electronic surveillance operations against foreign countries, terrorists and private groups without the need of having a warrant or a court order in an emergency situation.
-A warrantless operation outside the Philippine territory would also need the approval by the Director-General of the NICA and the Secretary of the Department of Justice (DOJ).
+A warrantless operation outside the Philippine territory would also need the approval by the director-general of the NICA and the secretary of the Department of Justice (DOJ).
 However, since it was not enacted by the end of the 17th Congress, the bill is already considered "dead" in the House of Representatives Committee on National Defense and Security.

 On June 3, 2020, President Rodrigo Duterte signed Republic Act No. 11479, also known as the Anti-Terrorism Act of 2020, which repealed the Human Security Act of 2007.
 Pursuant to the Anti-Terrorism Act of 2020, the NICA remains as the Secretariat of the ATC.
 However, NICA has also now been tasked to provide its recommendation on an application for proscription seeking to declare any individual or group as a terrorist before the Court of Appeals.
 Such application for proscription may only be filed by the DOJ, subject to the authority of the ATC.

-On January 3, 2024, President Ferdinand Marcos Jr. ordered a revamp to the NICA through Executive Order No. 54, which would create the Office of the Deputy Director General (ODDG) for Cyber and Emerging Threats to handle and address counter-intelligence and counter-measures against cybersecurity threats.
+On January 3, 2024, President Bongbong Marcos ordered a revamp to the NICA through Executive Order No. 54, which would create the Office of the Deputy Director General (ODDG) for Cyber and Emerging Threats to handle and address counter-intelligence and counter-measures against cybersecurity threats.

+In November 2025, ACT Teachers Rep. Antonio Tinio raised concerns on why the agency was given half of the proposed 2026 budget to confidential and intelligence funds (CIF), when NICA was given budgets that only in the millions.